brightsoftdev/photo-picker-plus/Android/SlideChute/README.md

 		}
 	}
 </code></pre>
-When "Gallery" view is clicked, PhotoStreamActivity is called which shows grid of device photos.
+When "All photos" view is clicked, PhotoStreamActivity is called which shows grid of device photos.
 PhotoStreamActivityIntentWrapper is initialized, which represents a class that wraps the parameters needed for the intent.

 private final class OnPhotoStreamListener implements OnClickListener {